sonalake/utah-parser/README.md

 - `com.sonalake.utah.ExamplesTest` - this processes the sample example files and template configurations that can be found in `utah-parser/src/test/resources/examples`.
 These are the same files that are included in the root examples directory.

+## GPG signing

+The `install` step performs a GPG signing of the jars, if you don't have any keys for this, for local development, you can skip this step by using

+    mvn clean install -DskipGpgSign=true

 # License
 Code is under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0.txt).